 2. They believe they know what "man" and "woman" mean, even though they can't define it to you consistently.

 So what do they believe trans people mean by "man" or "woman"?

 They assume it has to do with gender stereotypes (yes, really).

 This is why they talk about trans women as men in lipstick or dresses or wigs.
 They think that we think that that's what a woman is.

 It's also why they assume trans kids get told they're trans because of their behaviour.

 The dreams I plant in someone's mind may bloom as hope for humankind

-queer, trans, autistic, Anglican, anarchist, poet, and full-time carer; they/them
+queer, trans, autistic, Anglican, anarchist, poet, and full-time carer

 A silly instance of Mastodon for queer folk and non-queer folk alike.
 Let's be friends!